zzzprojects/docs/linqtosql-plus.net/pages/documentations/bulk-update.md

 ## Purpose
 `Updating` entities using a custom key from file importation is a typical scenario.

-Despite the `ChangeTracker` being outstanding to track what's modified, it lacks in term of scalability and flexibility.
+Despite the `ChangeTracker` being outstanding to track what's modified, it lacks in terms of scalability and flexibility.

 `SubmitChanges` requires one database round-trip for every entity to `update`.
 So if you need to `update` 10000 entities, then 10000 database round-trips will be performed which is **INSANELY** slow.

-`BulkUpdate` in counterpart offers great customization and requires the minimum database round-trips possible.
+`BulkUpdate` on the other hand, offers great customization and requires as few database round-trips as possible.

 ## Performance Comparisons